CBT for Anxiety

 Too much anxiety can keep a person from living the life they want to live.
 Sometimes, when a person perceives their level of anxiety to be very high, they begin to choose to avoid situations that seem to prompt anxiety or do compulsive behaviors (or mental rituals) to lessen anxiety.
 The more a person engages in these rituals and/or avoids situations that make them anxious, the more they lose confidence and their natural ability to know when situations and thoughts don’t present real danger; they live in a cycle of fear and avoidance (and sometimes ritualizing).
 Over time, life becomes smaller, less enjoyable, and the person may feel sad or depressed.

 What about medication?
 Some people who have anxiety are prescribed certain medications called benzodiazapines and/or antidepressants.
 These medications can help to relieve anxiety, especially in the short term.
 However, research suggests, for long term relief from anxiety and situational avoidance, it is important to change the way one thinks, feels, and behaves in life.
 In other words, anxiety often comes back after the medications are stopped unless a person has learned new skills and ways of thinking through CBT.
 So, research suggests that CBT either in combination with medication treatment or alone, leads to more long-lasting benefits than medication alone.
-Because of this, if you choose to take medications while engaging in CBT with me, I will gladly work with your prescribing physician to coordinate care with your permission.
+Because of this, if you choose to take medications while engaging in CBT with me, we will gladly work with your prescribing physician to coordinate care with your permission.